AmiGamageChan/Software-Application-Development-Project/README.md

 # Software-Application-Development-Project
-POS System for a restaurant using Java
+POS System for a bakery using Java